aseprite/aseprite/INSTALL.md

    Aseprite, you'll need to give some variables to CMake:
    `-DUSE_SKIA_ALLEG4=OFF`, `-DUSE_SKIA_BACKEND=ON`, and
    `-DSKIA_DIR=...` pointing to the Skia checkout directory.
 (Note:
-   The GPU support is a work-in-progress, so next versions .)
+   The GPU support is a work-in-progress, so it will be available in a future.)

 ## Linux dependencies